Are You The World's Best Kept Secret?

 Have we met?

 And there’s a good chance you’re the world’s best kept secret.
-In a selfie-driven culture, it’s refreshing to meet students who carve their own paths, and don’t seek the limelight.
+In a selfie-driven culture, it’s refreshing to meet students who carve their own paths, and don’t seek attention in the limelight.

 But as you go forward in college and career, you’ll need to get comfortable connecting with admission officers and employers.
 Whether writing personal statements for college applications, internships or scholarships, or prepping for an interview, it’s time to practice the art of persuasive communication.